Diophantine definability of nonnorms of cyclic extensions of global fields: Controlling Integrality with Cyclic Algebras

 \section{Controlling Integrality with Cyclic Algebras}

-We maintain the notation of the previous section: $K$ is a global field, $\ell$ is an odd prime, $K$ contains $\mu_{\ell}$, we choose $a,b\in K^{*}$ are so that they satisfy the properties in Proposition \ref{fixab}, and $\mm$ is an admissible modulus of $K$ for $L$ containing the primes dividing $(\ell ab)$.
+We maintain the notation of the previous section: $K$ is a global field, $\ell$ is an odd prime, $K$ contains $\mu_{\ell}$, we choose $a,b,c,d\in K^{\times}$ and the extension $L/K$ so that they satisfy the properties guaranteed by Proposition~\ref{fixab} and Lemma~\ref{choosec,dforell}, and $\mm$ is an admissible modulus of $K$ for $L$ containing the primes dividing $(\ell),(a),(b),(c)$ and $(d)$.
+Below, we define the semi-local rings of $K$ which are diophantine and whose primes will have certain splitting behavior in $L/K$.

-\begin{defn} Let $p,q\in K^{*}$ and define
+\begin{defn} Let $p,q\in K^{\times}$ and define

 \end{defn}